syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Row-Height-Customization.md

 }
 {% endhighlight %}

+### Calculate Height include with hidden columns

+SfDataGrid allows you to calculate the row height based on content by including/excluding the hidden columns using the `CanIncludeHiddenColumns` property.
+The following code example illustrates how to calculate Height include with hidden columns .
+{% highlight c# %}

+ private void DataGrid_QueryRowHeight(object sender, QueryRowHeightEventArgs e) {
+    GridRowSizingOptions options = new GridRowSizingOptions();
+    options.CanIncludeHiddenColumns = true;
+    if (e.RowIndex == 0)
+    {
+        e.Height = 50;
+    }
+    else
+    {
+        e.Height = dataGrid.GetRowHeight(e.RowIndex, options);
+    }
+    e.Handled = true;
+}
+{% endhighlight %}

 ## Auto fit the grid rows based on content

 SfDataGrid provides support for AutoRowHeight feature by which you can customize the row's height based on the content.
 This can be achieved by using the `SfDatagrid.QueryRowHeight` event and `SfDatagrid.GetRowHeight` method. `SfDatagrid.QueryRowHeight` event returns the row height on demand and `SfDatagrid.GetRowHeight` method returns the height of the row based on the content.

-Row Darg and Drop operation is not support, while `QueryRowHeight`.
+N> Row drag and drop operation is not supported while customizing the row height based on content.

 The following code example illustrates how to hook the `SfDatagrid.QueryRowHeight` event and auto fit a row's height based on the content in SfDataGrid.